GeorgDangl/WebDocu/Readme.md

 Example with cURL:
 `curl -F "ApiKey=<YourApiKey>" -F "Version=<DocVersion>" -F "ProjectPackage=@\"<PathToZipPackage>\"" https://<YourDomain>/API/Projects/Upload`

+You can optionally supply the string parameter `markdownChangelog` to include a changelog for the release.

 ### Asset File Upload

 Similarily, you can use the web interface or the API to upload asset files.
 Asset files are simply downloads that can be attached to a specific project and version.